 Designated Potty Area

-Another great tip from William was to train your pet to use a small portion or select area of the yard to make it easier to manage.
+Another great tip from William was to train your pet to use a small portion or select an area of the yard to make it easier to manage.
 While you will have to be extra diligent with this patch of land, the rest of your lawn will remain healthy and vibrant.

 Here are some products that can encourage your pet to use the designated potty area: